-The EEBUS feature or interface on the device is enabled and authorized.
+The EEBUS feature or interface on the device is enabled and authorised.

 First, EEBUS is enabled in the settings menu of the unit's multiMATIC app:

-Then a network search is started in Loxone Config, and once the device is found it will be listed in the search results:
+Then a Network Device Search is started in Loxone Config, and once the device is found it will be listed in the search results:

-Use the + button to add the device to the programming and save the program to the Miniserver.
+Use the + button to add the device to the configuration and save the program to the Miniserver.

 Next, communication with the Miniserver must be approved using the multiMATIC app, where the Miniserver should already be listed among the available devices.

 Select the Miniserver, and then add it to the list of trusted devices: